Is it okay to divorce for whatever reason?

 Many Jews seemed to think that wealth was a sign of God’s blessing and approval.
 But given what many Bible writers have to say about wealth and the wealthy, the opposite is often the case.
 “Hey, you rich people.
 The clock is ticking.
 Misery is coming… Your gold and silver are crusted in tarnish…You are so bloated with sin that you’re like an animal that has been fattened for slaughter” (James 5:1, 3, 5).

-Jesus may have been referring to Daniel 7:9, “I watched as thrones were put in place and the Ancient One sat down to judge” (NLT).
+Jesus may have been referring to Daniel 7:9, “I watched as thrones were put in place and the Ancient One sat down to judge” (New Living Translation).

 Divorce and remarriage was a politically charged controversial matter in the time of Jesus, because Herod Antipas, the ruler of Galilee, had divorced his wife so he could marry the ex-wife of his brother, Philip.
 The father of Herod’s ex-wife, a ruler himself, launched the war against Galilee.
 A group of Pharisees tried to drag Jesus into the debate by asking him what he thought about divorce.
 He said, “No human should break up what God put together” (19:6).
 And he said that any person who got divorced for a reason other than sexual immorality and then marries another is committing adultery (19:9).
 Since so many people got divorced then and get divorced now, how do you think we should interpret what Jesus said?
 Which idea below best represents what you think about this?